Ant0nSk0/pp1-lovecraft/README.md

     - Tested in Chrome with responsive device mode.
     - Tested in Firefox.
     - Tested in Edge.
     - Tested on my phone (Samsung A224G) with Chrome and Samsung Internet.
+    - Tested on friends phone (Samsung S6 Edge) with Chrome.
 - Tested different sizes to make sure the website was responsive and all breakpoints worked as intended as well as being presented correctly.
 For instance, the 'Works' page lets users with wider screens be presented with both the 'Works of Horror' section and the 'Cthulhu Mythos' section positioned next to each other, while users with narrower screens and tablets get presented with the 'Works of Horror' section first, 'Cthulhu Mythos' second.
 Mobile users recieve a similar experience with a smoother layout without borders.

 ### Unfixed Bugs